Menu Close

 When autumn finally rolled around in 2020, less than half of us were interested in celebrating Halloween in the traditional sense.
 (It may have had something to do with the fact that every single day of 2020 seemed a little like Halloween…) For most of us, that resistance was tied directly to still being hesitant to gather in crowds, go door-to-door, or (heaven forbid) take anything out of anyone else’s hands.

-We’ve come a long way since the dark days of Fall 2020.
-In fact, this year will see the highest percentage of people celebrating Halloween since 2018, according to the National Retail Federation.
+We’ve come a long way since those dark days.
+In fact, this year will see the highest percentage of people celebrating Halloween in nearly 20 years, according to the National Retail Federation. 🥳🥳

-In 2021, 82 percent of US households with kids were planning to celebrate Halloween.
-This year, like last year, trick-or-treating is back on the agenda, and candy is still the most popular thing to buy for Halloween with 96 percent of celebrants picking some up for the big day.
-Fully two-thirds of celebrants (67 percent) have plans to hand out candy this Halloween.
+This year, trick-or-treating is back on the agenda, and candy is still the most popular thing to buy for Halloween.
+You won’t be surprised that 95 percent of celebrants pick some up for the big day.
+More than two-thirds of celebrants (68 percent) have plans to hand out candy this Halloween.

 Check Out Our Halloween Infographic